Kankoda/LicenseKit/README.md

 LicenseKit lets you set up licenses in `code`, in `files`, fetch them from `external apis` etc. LicenseKit licenses can specify an `expiration date`, supported `platforms` (iOS, macOS, tvOS, watchOS), `bundle IDs`, `tier`, customizable `features` etc. which means that you can fully tailor your license offering.

 LicenseKit requires a commercial license to be used.
 You can purchase a license from the [LicenseKit website][Website] or use `FREE` as license key to use the library with a limited number of licenses and features.

+LicenseKit supports `iOS 13`, `macOS 12`, `tvOS 13` and `watchOS 6`.